I spent my entire life searching for the secret to happiness.

 The list seems easy, right?
 Believe me, it’s not.

-The vast majority of you will not even attempt to incorporate one of these activities into your life, let alone all three.
+The vast majority of us will not even attempt to incorporate one of these activities into our lives, let alone all three.

 If you’re already happy, then it’s no problem.
 But if you’re not, then it’s a major problem.
 Take my advice, again, not as a “medical professional,” but as your friend: